Flood And Carpet Drying Auckland Service Guide

 8. Inspect Your Electrical And Plumbing Systems.

 Subsequently, have an HVAC professional inspect your electrical systems and appliances.
 Replace all filters and switches.
 Check your furnace, as burnout of the motor may be imminent.
 Be sure your plumbing and toilet facilities are working.
 These flood restoration tips are provided to you by Graeme Stephens, an IICRC 2001 Master Restoration Technician, to help you best dry carpet flood for your home and save on unnecessary replacement costs.
-Perhaps, for the flooded carpet drying experts, call 0800 783-266 or email Auckland Steam n Dry.
+Perhaps, for the flooded carpet drying experts, call 0800 783-266 or email Auckland Steam ‘n’ Dry.

-Updated Last: March/03/2024 By Graeme Stephens
+Updated Last: 04 November 2024 By Graeme Stephens